solidi/learning-notes/mentoring/philosophies.md

 34. "Paint the picture of done."
 35. "The only way to go fast is to go well."
 36. "Tools create silos."

-## What is a database index?

-A database index is an optimization to minimize the disk access when a query is run.
-It is a data structure that quickly locates and accesses the data from a database table.
-The structure is usually a b-tree or a hash table but can be any other logical structure.

-## Tell me all you know about garbage collection